loilo-inc/loilo-promise/README.md

     }.submit()
 ```

-> If you call any blocking API at main(UI) thread,
+> If you call any blocking API on main(UI) thread,
 `Dispatcher.call()` has a risk of deadlock.

 ## Run on Your ExecutorService